Is what I report on this blog “fear-mongering?”

-While I have worked with many families who were actually poisoned by their toxic dishes, in the scope of things, I don’t in fact see this as a primary threat (statistically, relative to other sources of Lead exposure), but I do see the topic of Lead in consumer goods as a impactful “gateway ” / introduction, introducing young families to the concerns for Lead exposure as it relates to them and their lives (especially impactful for young parents who have not previously thought of Lead-poisoning as potentially “their” problem.)
+While I have worked with many families who were actually poisoned by their toxic dishes, in the scope of things, I don’t in fact see this as a primary threat (statistically, relative to other sources of Lead exposure) but I do see the topic of Lead in consumer goods as an impactful “gateway “/introduction for young families to learn the concerns for Lead exposure as it relates to them and their lives (especially impactful for young parents who have not previously thought of Lead-poisoning as potentially “their” problem).

-If parents become aware about the potential for Lead in their dishes (whether or not their dishes might contribute to a child’s specific blood lead level) they may get their child tested.
-If their child is tested and is negative for Lead – great!
-If their child gets tested and is positive for Lead in their blood the parents will likely start looking around their home for other exposure sources (including sources of Lead dust from deteriorating paint.)
+If parents become aware of the potential for Lead in their dishes (whether or not their dishes might contribute to a child’s specific blood Lead level), they may get their child tested.
+If their child is tested and is negative for Lead, great!
+If their child gets tested and is positive for Lead in their blood, the parents will likely start looking around their home for other exposure sources (including sources of Lead dust from deteriorating paint).
 With the limited resources available today to combat childhood Lead poisoning, anything encouraging an increase in childhood blood Lead testing is a step forward.

 Young parents don’t want to think of their house as toxic.
 It is too confronting.